rdbhost/python-embedded-test-server/README.md

 This is a skeleton Python unittest file to allow it to be grabbed and filled in, instead of having to remember the structure.

-The "test_skeleton.py" is an example of standard Python tests.

-The "test_bottle.py" is some test code for a Bottle web application.

-The "cli_skeleton" is an example of testing a command-line application.

 The "test_faketcpserver.py" includes sample code which uses the faketcpserver module, mentioned below, to test code reaction to misbehaving TCP servers.